EducloudAI/AI-Integration-Framework/docs/layers/layer-0/README.md

 - **Hidden risks** in poorly defined prompts
 - **Wasted resources** on trial-and-error prompting

-Layer 0 solves this through a universal 25 question framework that works across every sector including healthcare, finance, education and government.
-It creates a common language that turns domain expertise into precise AI instructions regardless of industry.
+Layer 0 solves this by using a universal set of 25 Prompt Questions that work across every sector, including healthcare, finance, education and government.
+It creates a common language that translates domain expertise into precise AI instructions, regardless of industry.

 **Universal application examples:**
 - **Healthcare:** Draft patient discharge instructions